|

 When visiting the Royal Mews at Buckingham Palace make sure to ask whether any cars will be on display.
 When I last visited no cars at all were shown because of refurbishment work on the building.
 No indication was shown at the ticket office, so this only became clear at the end of the tour.
 Disappointing!

-![]() Photo: the former JHDT museum and archive building (and my DS420) at Browns Lane in Allesley, Coventry. |
+(and my DS420) at Browns Lane in Allesley, Coventry.

-'Howmanyleft' website based on the DVLA (GB) database
+Logo of the Howmanyleft website 'Howmanyleft' website based on the DVLA (GB) database

-https://www.howmanyleft.co.uk |
+https://www.howmanyleft.co.uk

 The 'howmanyleft.co.uk' website is a hobby project of a British car lover, and extracts data from the 'Vehicle licensing statistics' from the Department of Transport.
 These data, based on the DVLA vehicle database, are made available in computer readable form by the British Government.
 This recognizes the fact that the taxpayer has already paid for this information, and thus it should be public after all.
 More and more modern governments take this step for ever more of their data.

-The above link zooms in on the Daimler Limousine and shows four different entries: the DK400 limousine (Daimler's predecessor to the DS420), the Eagle limousine (Jaguar saloons stretched by Wilcox Limousines), Daimler Limousine and Daimler Limousine Auto.
-The latter two should basically be combined into one single entry, but this division exhibits a problem that many large databases have: not 100% accurate classifications.
+The above link zooms in on the Daimler Limousine and shows four different entries: the DK400 limousine (a Daimler limousine from the late 50s), the Eagle limousine (Jaguar saloons stretched by Wilcox Limousines), Daimler Limousine and Daimler Limousine Auto.
+I am not sure what the latter division means; is 'Daimler Limousine" possibly the DR450?

 Interesting details show up if you click on each of these 'Daimler Limousine' and 'Daimler Limousine Auto' model name labels.
-They show both licensed DS420 cars and cars on SORN.
+They show both licensed cars and cars on SORN.
 Especially the volume of cars on SORN is surprising.
 Hover your mouse above one of the dots in the graph to show exact numbers.
 I was pleased to see that the sum of 'licensed' and 'SORN" seems to stabilize, after so many years of steady decline.

 The website author, Olly Smith, refreshes the data roughly every three month to get coverage to the end of the previous quarter.
 Please bear in mind that cars outside GB are not counted in these statistics.